merenlab/anvio.org/tutorials/pangenome-graphs/index.md

                        -i 05_PANGRAPH/Candidatus_Lucifugimonas_marina-JSON_2.json
 ```

-The initial pangenome graphs looks not to different from the last one but this time we can also see a genomic rearrangement motive that we will discuss later.
+The initial pangenome graph looks not too different from the last one, but this time we can also see a genomic rearrangement motif that we will discuss later.
 First we set the settings to the same values as before to be able to see the genome tracks and the hierarchically colored nodes and edges.
-We also reordered the genomes because the coloring of the pathways work in a hierarchical fashion, therefore having one of the complete genomes on top helps us to understand where the draft genomes broke during assembly.
+We also reorder the genomes because the coloring of the pathways works in a hierarchical fashion, as we explained before.
+Therefore, having one of the complete genomes on top helps us to understand where the draft genomes broke during assembly.

 {% include IMAGE path="/images/pangenome-graphs/Figure_7.png" width=80 %}